ruby/ruby/doc/fiber.md

 #### Queue / SizedQueue

-The `Queue` and `SizedQueue` classses can be used in a non-blocking context and are fiber-specific.
+The `Queue` and `SizedQueue` classes can be used in a non-blocking context and are fiber-specific.

 #### Thread